Home

 They’ll also check the wire resistance of the engine coolant temperature sensor.

-Under a normal operating temperature, you should have continuity and low resistance in the coolant temp sensor.
+Under a normal range (operating temperature), there should be continuity and low resistance in the coolant temp sensor, indicating a good connection.

 However, if the resistance test shows an open circuit or high wiring resistance, the wire harness needs to be repaired.